 Due to various factors such as traffic conditions, special customer requests or even government regulations, last mile delivery can cause unwanted difficulties resulting in a negative customer experience.
 To avoid this, efficient solutions should be considered to meet or, at best, exceed their customers' expectations.

 E-commerce retailers should perform like domestic market leaders in cross-border delivery to remain competitive.
 This goal can be realised with a direct injection solution.
 Here, parcels are bundled for customers and sent collectively to the destination country.
 This ensures faster delivery, as the goods do not have to be taken to an intermediate warehouse and can be delivered directly.

-Optimising the last mile thus involves sustainable, fast and timed delivery that is also cheap and can be adapted each time by the customer.
-This can also become a reality for medium-sized companies through a broad carrier network and, with the help of one shipping partner, even cost-efficient for customers and companies.
+Optimizing the last mile thus involves sustainable, fast and timed delivery that is also cheap and can be adapted each time by the customer.
+This can also become a reality for medium-sized companies through a broad carrier network and, with the help of one logistics partner, even cost-efficient for customers and companies.

 4. Simplified communication during delivery

 When a customer orders from your online shop, they always want to know where their parcel is and when it will arrive.
-There are already options for online shops to keep the customer up to date with fully automated notifications of their delivery.
+There are already options for online shops to keep the customer up to date with fully automated delivery notifications.
 However, the trend is towards easier availability for the customer and involves the use of more convenient channels.